Simple-ML/Simple-ML/docs/classes_and_functions.md

 #### Keep Attribute

-Retains a single attribute of a dataset.
+Retain a single attribute of a dataset.

 ```
 keepAttribute(attribute: String) -> dataset: Dataset